-Introducing a new puppy to your resident adult dog
+Introducing a new puppy to your adult dog

-- Before a new puppy comes home, make sure your resident dog's vaccinations are fully up to date, so that everyone stays happy and healthy.
+- Before your new puppy comes home, make sure your existing dog's vaccinations are fully up to date, so that everyone stays happy and healthy.

-- Once your puppy’s had his first vaccination (at least), and your vet has said it’s safe to do so, take your puppy into the garden and let him have a good wander round to get used to all the new sights and scents.
+- Once your puppy’s had his first vaccination (at least), and your vet has said it’s safe to do so, take your puppy into the garden and let him have a good wander round to get used to all the exciting new sights and scents.

-- Reward calm, restrained interactions with gentle strokes, calm words and perhaps small treats.
-Even if either dog gets over-excited, it’s important that you stay calm yourself to set an example.
-If they refuse to calm down, separate them for a while before trying again.
+- Reward calm, restrained interactions with gentle strokes, calm words and perhaps some small treats.
+If either dog gets over-excited, it’s important that you stay calm yourself.
+Wait for them to calm down or separate them for a while before trying again.

-- Frequent short introductions will work best, and they should soon be the best of friends.
-Then you can allow your resident dog to ‘invite’ the puppy indoors.
-Keep both dogs on a lead until the pup has had a good look around and the resident calmly accepts him without reacting.
-Continue to reward acceptance and tolerance with calm praise, and gentle strokes for both your dog and your pup.
+- Allow your adult dog to ‘invite’ the puppy indoors.
+Keep both dogs on a lead until the pup has had a good look around and your existing dog is calmly accepting him without reacting.
+Keep rewarding acceptance and tolerance with calm praise, and gentle strokes for both your dog and your pup.

-Introducing another adult dog to your resident dog
+Introducing another adult dog to your existing dog

-If you're introducing an older dog to a resident dog, don't assume they'll make friends straight away.
-Don’t be disheartened though - if you let them get to know each other gradually on quiet neutral ground away from home and ideally in a place that is unfamiliar to either of them), there’s usually no reason why they won’t get on and become firm friends.
+If you're introducing a fully-grown dog to your existing dog, don’t be surprised if they don’t make friends straight away.
+Don’t be disheartened though - if you let them get to know each other gradually on quiet neutral ground away from home (ideally in a place that is unfamiliar to either of them), there’s usually no reason why they won’t get on and become firm friends.

-- If you’re introducing another dog, keep both dogs on leads and possibly head-collars if they are large, nervous or excitable and allow them to investigate each other.
+- If you’re introducing another dog, keep both dogs on leads - and possibly head-collars if they are large, nervous or excitable - and allow them to investigate each other.

-- If they start to growl or bark at each other, separate them immediately and wait until they calm down before trying again.
+- If they start to growl or bark at each other, separate them straight away and wait until they calm down before trying again.